willroberts/unreal-engine-math/LinearAlgebra.md

 The second equation now represents `7x + 0y = 7`, which can be reduced to `x = 1`.
 The System can now be solved by reducing `2(1) + 3y = -1` to `y = -1`.

-An example C++ implementation of Gauss-Jordan Elimination on a 3x3 Matrix can be seen [here](Source/GaussJordanElimination/GaussJordanElimination.cpp).

 ## Matrix Multiplication

 Matrix multiplication is useful in linear transformations of vectors, for rotation or other purposes.